 Potential replacements for Wallingford: In addition to Swan and Lichtenegger, state Reps.
 Shelley Keeney, R-Marble Hill, also resides in Wallingford’s district.
 Former Rep. Ellen Brandom – a Sikeston Republican who lost to Wallingford last year – could try again for the GOP nod.

 Potential replacements for Brown: House Speaker Pro Tem Jason Smith, R-Salem, resides in Brown’s district.
 Other hypothetical replacements include former state Rep. David Day, R-Dixon, Rep. Steve Lynch, R-Waynesville, or Rep. Keith Fredrick, R-Rolla.

 What if a state rep wins?

 As two of the more youthful aspirants for the 8th District seat, state Rep. Todd Richardson, R-Poplar Bluff, and House Speaker Pro Tem Jason Smith, R-Salem, have a decidedly different appeal to the 8th District committee than more seasoned contenders.

 Assuming that the district remains a Republican stronghold, either Richardson or Smith could remain in office for a long time.
 That could help the 8th District because House members with lengthier tenures tend to have more clout.

-Neither Richardson nor Brown faced Democratic opponents in 2012, a sign that either of their districts would remain in GOP hands.
+Neither Richardson nor Smith faced Democratic opponents in 2012, a sign that either of their districts would remain in GOP hands.